Take the 2-Minute quizfree quiz

 take the 2-minute quiz

 Women are socialized to be “good girls” — to smile, stay agreeable, and keep everyone else comfortable.
-The cost of that conditioning is steep, because it follows women straight into the exam room and blatantly fuels symptom minimization — through no fault of your own.
+The cost of that conditioning is steep, because it follows women straight into the exam room.

-That same training teaches women not to question authority — and doctors are often seen as the ultimate authority in the room.
-The result?
-Women being invalidated, told their symptoms are “all in their head,” and having chronic pain dismissed as “just stress.”
+That same social training teaches women not to question authority — and doctors are often seen as the ultimate authority in the room.

-When you layer this conditioning on top of bias, outdated medical training, and gendered assumptions about pain, walking into an appointment can feel like stepping onto a battleground before you’ve said a single word.
-It’s no wonder so many women experience dismissal before they’re heard.
+When this conditioning meets bias, outdated medical training, and gendered assumptions about pain, walking into an appointment can feel like stepping onto an uneven battleground.

-Understanding your doctor-visit communication style — and the patterns absorbed through years of socialization — is the first step in taking your power back.
+Understanding your doctor-visit communication style — and the patterns absorbed through years of socialization — is the first step in gaining control over your health.

 Forces That Shape Your Doctor-Visit Communication Style

 Sometimes it takes seeing the truth laid out in front of you to realize just how much you’ve been carrying.
-And if this resonated with you while reading, it’s because it named what you’ve been living with for far too long.
-You are not alone.
+And if this resonated with you, it’s because it named what you’ve been living with for far too long.

 You’re not "too sensitive."